-Results from this section show that there is an optimum setting for the transmission range that is not necessarily the minimum value we found in Section 2.2 based on connectivity issues only, which maximizes the capacity available to nodes in the presence of node mobility.
+Results from this section show that there is an optimum setting for the transmission range, not necessarily the minimum value we found in Section II-B based on connectivity issues only, which maximizes the capacity available to nodes in the presence of node mobility.
 This result contrasts the main result of the previous section that pointed toward minimizing the transmission range as a means to increase the capacity of static networks.

 The previous analysis is focused on the behavior of an ideal on-demand common-range transmission based routing protocol.
-Most of the insights obtained from this section, however, apply to variable-range transmission-based routing protocols as well.
-This is because the general trend "the lower the transmission range used, the higher the number of signaling packets required by the routing protocol to discover and maintain routes" applies to both commonrange and variable-range based routing protocols as well (this trend is supported by extensive simulations in Section 4).
-There are, however, important differences that are necessary to consider.
-In the case of an ideal variablerange-based routing protocol, a node uses the minimum transmission range to communicate with another node.
+Most of the insights obtained from this section, however, apply to variable-range transmission based routing protocols as well.
+This is because the general trend "the lower the transmission range used the higher the number of signaling packets required by the routing protocol to discover and maintain routes" applies to both common-range and variablerange based routing protocols as well (this trend is supported by extensive simulations in Section IV).
+There are, however, important differences that is necessary to consider.
+In the case of an ideal variable-range based routing protocol a node always use the minimum transmission range to communicate with another node.
 The use of a minimum transmission range implies that the parameter T(R) (the time interval that a moving node remains in a route) is always equal to zero.
-As a result, even the smallest movement of a node could trigger a routerepair operation by the routing protocol.
-In the presence of mobility, it is then necessary to increase this minimum transmission range in order to increase the factor T(R) to reduce the signaling overhead.
+As a result, even the smallest movement of a node could trigger a route-repair operation by the routing protocol.
+In the presence of mobility, is then necessary to increase this minimum transmission range in order to increase the factor T(R) to reduce the signaling overhead.
 This solution, of course, will lessen the advantages of variable-range based routing protocols found for static networks.
-We are currently investigating this trade-off.
+We are currently investigating this tradeoff at this moment.